r-owen/base_loom_server/docs/threading.md

 You can jump to a different group of warp ends, specified by the smaller warp end number.
 For example if the group size is 4 and you jump to end 21, the new ends will be 21, 22, 23, 24, and 25 (or fewer, if the warp has fewer than 25 threads), regardless of the threading direction.

+The "-" and "+" buttons go back or ahead by one group of threads.
+In other words, "-" is undo and "+" is redo (regardless of whether you are threading from low-to-high or high-to-low end numbers).

 See [Weaving: Jumping](weaving.md#jumping) for details.

 ## Group Size